BRANDING, IDENTITY, AND WEBSITE DESIGN

-In November 2015, Metal Toad participated in work sessions with Emotive Brand — an Oakland-based brand consultancy — to truly understand what Metal Toad offers and why we are uniquely valuable.
+In November 2015, Metal Toad participated in work sessions with Emotive Brand — an Oakland-based brand consultancy — to truly understand what Metal Toad offers and why they are uniquely valuable.
 These work sessions resulted in a refined positioning statement, promise, and tagline.

 The Metal Toad brandmark remained the same.
 The logotype, on the other hand, had been replaced.
-The previous slab serif logotype was difficult to read when scaled down to smaller sizes and its industrial feel was better suited for a younger, scrappier Metal Toad.
+The previous slab-serif logotype was difficult to read when scaled down to smaller sizes and its industrial feel was better suited for a younger, scrappier Metal Toad.

 The new logotype, Gotham, was chosen because it is highly legible at small sizes, making it ideal for logotype.
 Gotham was inspired by an engineer’s idea of “basic lettering.”
 Tobias Frere-Jones, the typeface’s designer is quoted as saying, “It’s the kind of letter an engineer would make.” due to its geometry and mathematical proportions.
 This modern logotype is a nod to Metal Toad’s engineering focus and builds upon the core value of user experience.

+The original palette was limited and lacked an identity.
+Its range of grays made it difficult to evoke emotion through materials.
 A secondary color palette was developed to expand upon the primary color palette.
 The secondary colors follow the characteristics of the brand’s primary orange.
 Bright and playful, there is an element of curiosity to them that ties in with Metal Toad's core values.

-Metal Toad's previous typeface, Helvetica is difficult to read on screen and kept Metal Toad from embracing a brand all their own.
+Metal Toad's previous typeface, Helvetica is difficult to read on-screen and kept Metal Toad from embracing a brand all their own.
 Helvetica was replaced with two new typefaces — Whitney and Interstate.